aancw/leonids/_posts/2018-12-25-sickos-1-1-writeup.md

 **Post Exploitation**

-In this section, we are going to escalating privilege from www-data to root privilege because the flag in root directory as mentioned in instruction:
+In this section, we are going to escalating privilege from www-data to root privilege because the flag in the root directory as mentioned in instruction:
 ```
 Get /root/a0216ea4d51874464078c618298b1367.txt
 ```